 For that reason, many people create a new will when they want to update the terms of their current will.
-As with adding a codicil, creating a new will revokes all previous wills.
+(Note that creating a new will revokes all previous wills only if it specifically states that it does so.)
 Creating a new will comes with certain benefits and doing so may be more effective if any of the following apply to you:

 When you wrote your original will, you may have had fewer beneficiaries or assets.
 If you want to update your will to include new property, new wealth, or new people you want to benefit from your estate, then a codicil may not offer the complexity of a new will.